Business-improvement.eu

 Senior management

-A key factor for the success of a Six Sigma project is the presence of a "champion”, someone supportive from senior management.
+A key factor for the success of a Six Sigma project is the presence of a "champion”, someone from senior management who supports the project.
 'In addition, a cost-benefit analysis is crucial.
 Time and again the question should be asked: Will improving a certain quality aspect yield enough profit?
 I’m a strong believer in financial validation, which should be handed over to a financial controller.
 It’s also a good idea to attract a lot of attention with the first projects, by putting photos and graphs on notice boards, for example.
 That is a good way of spreading enthusiasm for Six Sigma throughout your organization.'

 Process Control

 Professor Does established his consultancy firm in 1994.
 Initially this firm was specialized in statistical process control.
 He recalls: ‘I was contacted by General Electrics in 1996.
-They were looking for someone with statistical knowledge, for input to their Six Sigma program.
-Being a professor in industrial statistics, I accepted their request with pleasure.
-I’m not only a scientist, I like to keep in touch with practices in real business life as well.'
+They were looking for someone with statistical knowledge.
+Being a professor in industrial statistics, I accepted their request with pleasure.'

 Conclusion

-Six Sigma was initially adopted by companies who wanted to distinguish themselves in the market by superior product quality.
+Six Sigma was initially applied in companies who wanted to distinguish themselves in the market by superior product quality.
 Nowadays the application of Six Sigma, and especially of DMAIC, has broadened to a wide spectrum of organizations, ranging from the chemical industry to banks and hospitals.

 Relatively new is the growing interest in Lean Six Sigma, a mix of Six Sigma and Lean manufacturing.
 Lean is then applied to reduce waste in time and materials, while Six Sigma adds ways to achieve a good and constant product quality.
 The result is a production or business process which is more efficient ánd better.

-For an example of a company which applies Six Sigma, see the case Draka Comteq below.
+For an example of a company that applies Six Sigma, see the case Draka Comteq below.

 Six Sigma jargon